passcraft/microfeed/README.md

 <img width="880" alt="Screenshot 2022-12-04 at 4 55 10 PM" src="https://user-images.githubusercontent.com/1719237/205527141-277620dd-586b-42dd-be97-edb7875d0705.png">

-You can access the site via ${CLOUDFLARE_PROJECT_NAME}.pages.dev, for example, [https://microfeed-org.pages.dev/](https://microfeed-org.pages.dev/)
+You can access the site via ${CLOUDFLARE_PROJECT_NAME}.pages.dev, for example, [https://yaar-org.pages.dev/](https://yaar-org.pages.dev/)

 [Back to 📚TOC](#-table-of-contents)

 ### Step 4.
 Make a few clicks on Cloudflare dashboard

-To manage your microfeed instance, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin, for example, [https://microfeed-org.pages.dev/admin/](https://microfeed-org.pages.dev/admin/) (the admin dashboard needs to be protected by Cloudflare Zero Trust).
+To manage your yaar instance, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin, for example, [https://yaar-org.pages.dev/admin/](https://yaar-org.pages.dev/admin/) (the admin dashboard needs to be protected by Cloudflare Zero Trust).

 Upon accessing the admin dashboard for the first time, you'll complete the setup process by following the checklist: